dfamonteiro/blog/blog/content/posts/2025-books.md

 ### Ignition!
 An Informal History of Liquid Rocket Propellants (John D. Clark)

-This book is a bit of a cult classic in the space & rocket community, and in my opinion, this reputation is completely deserved: John D. Clark makes a wonderful job of not only detailing the advancements of rocket propellant technology, but doing so in an incredibly charismatic manner, almost as if he is telling a tale to you personally after a couple of drinks.
+This book is a bit of a cult classic in the space & rocket community, and in my opinion, this reputation is completely deserved: John D. Clark makes a wonderful job of not only detailing the advancements of rocket propellant technology, but doing so in an incredibly charismatic manner, almost as if he is telling you a tale after a couple of drinks.

-The number of different chemicals that have been tried as rocket propellants is something that is hard to believe when you are reading through the chapters: they really tried everything you can think of, and probably some substances you _really_ shouldn't be thinking of.
+The number of different chemicals that have been tried as rocket propellants is something that is hard to believe when you are reading through the chapters: they really tried everything you can think of, and probably some substances you **_really_** shouldn't be thinking of.

 As a final note, this book does a really good job of filling in the blanks between the V2 program, and the american Redstone program.
-In hindsight it makes complete sense, but the primary stakeholders of liquid rocket propellant development was not necessarily NASA or orbital rockets, but actually the US military branches which needed storable (and ideally [hypergolic](https://en.wikipedia.org/wiki/Hypergolic_propellant)) propellants for all sorts of missiles they were procuring.
+In hindsight it makes complete sense, but the primary stakeholders of liquid rocket propellant development was not necessarily NASA nor orbital rockets, but actually the US military branches which needed storable (and ideally [hypergolic](https://en.wikipedia.org/wiki/Hypergolic_propellant)) propellants for all sorts of missiles they were procuring.

 ## Pure software engineering